Why are we taking in Syrian refugees?

 How long will refugees be able to stay in Worcestershire/UK?

 Syrian refugees are being granted five years humanitarian protection, under the government’s Syrian Resettlement Programme, after which time they can either return home if it’s safe to do so or apply to settle here under the usual Home Office rules.

 Where are they going to live?

-We have appealed for private landlords to come forward and offer properties suitable for the housing of refugees.
+Refugee families have been housed in private sector rental properties within Worcestershire.
+We continue to appeal for private landlords to come forward and offer properties suitable for the housing of refugees.
 We are not asking residents to offer spare rooms in their homes to house refugees.

 How will they adapt to living in Worcestershire?

 Refugees are very keen to learn English and about English culture.
 The Government funding will pay for language and local culture classes.
-We expect that local volunteers will befriend families and help them to adapt quickly.
+Local volunteers have befriended families to help them adapt quickly within their local community.

 Shouldn’t the council be prioritising the homeless and people on the waiting list above refugees?